Chapter 4757-7 License Renewal; Prohibitions

 Any license or certificate of registration issued by the board expires two years from the date it is issued or renewed.
 The provisions of section 4757.32 of the Revised Code shall apply to all applications for renewal of licenses and certificates of registration.

 (A) The renewal applicant shall file the required renewal forms in a manner prescribed by the board and shall pay the appropriate renewal fee.
-For the purposes of renewing online, the board shall supply the applicant with an user identification and password.
-The use of the user identification and password provided by the board is solely the responsibility of the licensee to whom it is issued and shall be limited to filing a renewal application or updating the address.
+For the purposes of renewing online, the applicant shall establish user identification and password.
+The use of the user identification and password is solely the responsibility of the licensee to be used for all applications within the elicensing system including, but not limited to, an initial licensure application, a renewal application, updating the address, requesting a wall certificate or license verification to another state or entity.
 The user identification and password shall constitute the legally recognized signature for the purposes of this rule and may not be transferred, distributed or shared with any other person.
 Any person who knowingly makes a false statement on a renewal application or electronic application may be found guilty of falsification under section 2921.13 of the Revised Code, a misdemeanor of the first degree.

 (1) The continuing professional education required for renewal shall have been acquired subsequent to the issue of, or the last renewal of, the license or certificate of registration.

 (2) Renewal applicants who hold two or more licenses issued by this board shall satisfy the continuing professional education requirements for each license they wish to renew.
 Continuing professional education used to renew one license or certificate of registration issued by this board may be used to renew another license or certificate of registration if it is approved for that license or certificate of registration.

 (3) The board may waive the continuing professional education requirements for persons unable to meet them because of disability, residence abroad, military service, or other reasonable cause.
 Such requests for waiver shall be accompanied by documentation acceptable to the board per paragraph (D) of this rule.